larammerce/docs/8.x/getting-started/contributing.md

 ```bash
 git commit -a #Execute the commit step with the help of this command.
 ```
 **NOTE:** Make sure that the first line of your commit message is concise and also imperative.

 **NOTE:** After a brief description, you can pass the notes that are necessary for the taiga platform to detect that you've done the specific task.
 So please note how it is done:

 Also, you can read the [docs provided by the taiga team](https://docs.taiga.io/integrations-github.html) to know more about this integration feature.

-   **NOTE:** In the third line, you can have a brief description of the work done.
-Here is a requirement that you suggest you do:
+**NOTE:** You can have a brief description of the work done.

+There is a requirement here that you can fulfill.
 If in the third line you write and save the command `TG-449 #in-progress` or `TG-449 #ready-for-rest `when you enter the taiga site in the taskbar in the browser, you will see that task number 449 has been entered from the new section in progress or ready for testing.

 **NOTE:** A very important point in handling tasks that should be mentioned here is that only one person named the tester can put the task in close or need info mode.

 ##### Example